raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ### the "rooks" algorithm

 Let's digress and consider a simpler problem.
-What are all teh ways that eight rooks can be placed on a chessboard such that they don't threaten each other?
+What are all the ways that eight rooks can be placed on a chessboard such that they don't threaten each other?

 Obviously, no two rooks can be on the same column or row.
 So the Aha! realization is that we want all the combinations of eight positions which have a unique column and a unique row.